 Mouse over links for pictures; click for detail page.

-Extraction has left some low-nutrient areas with interesting flowers, such as common spotted and bee orchids, heath speedwell, common stork's-bill and wild strawberry.
-Trees of note include a single wild service tree, a veteran oak pollard and two recently planted black poplar.
-It has eleven 'varieties' of willow, including almond and purple willow and several recently pollarded cricket-bat willows.
+Trees of note include a single wild service tree, a veteran oak pollard and two black poplar.
+It has eleven different types of willow, including almond and purple willow and several pollarded cricket-bat willows.

-Grass snakes can be seen and common lizards appreciate the log piles.
-Most of the common butterflies and dragonflies can be seen in summer.
-Harvest mice have been recorded also.
+Most of the commoner butterflies and dragonflies can be seen in summer.

 Visiting